-7.7 Concerns about a staff member or volunteer
+7.7 Concerns about a staff member, supply teacher, volunteer or contractor

-If you have concerns about a member of staff or volunteer, or an allegation is made about a member of staff or volunteer posing a risk of harm to children, speak to the headteacher.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher.
 The headteacher will then follow the procedures set out in Appendix 3, if appropriate.
 If the concerns/allegations are about the headteacher or the proprietor, speak to the LADO directly.
 (Eva Callahan- see Page 2 Important Contacts)The head/ proprietor should not be informed before making contact with the LADO.